hknaydin/6tisch-adhoc-sync/PARSE_LOGS.md

 ---

 ## Expected Log Format

-The parser is tightly coupled to the periodic report format emitted by the modified 6TiSCH stack.
-Every block the script understands looks like this:
+<p> The parser is tightly coupled to the periodic report format emitted by the modified 6TiSCH stack.
+Every block the script understands looks like this: </p>

 ````
 ===== PERIODIC REPORT at 1500.0 s =====